Table of Contents

 - Try to keep your customers and your company proactive to avoid cost overruns.
 Use a detailed contract with your customers, purchase materials before costs increase, stay on top of potential late fees for construction delays, and similar approaches to keep costs as low as possible.

-- Use quality construction estimating services to help ensure you’re catching all of the expenses and saving time in the process.
+- Use quality construction estimating software and/or services to help ensure you’re catching all of the expenses and saving time in the process.
 Estimating services help drastically speed up your estimating process, in some cases by up to 15 times faster.
-This allows you to bid more jobs while spending more time in the field doing what you do best – building homes.
+This allows you to bid more jobs while spending more time in the field doing what you do best—building homes.
 It also increases your profit margin because you’re spending more time in the field and less time estimating each job.